Documentation

 volumes:

-(Change this immediately before deploying to a public server).
+(Change this immediately before deploying to a public environment). - Database Name:

-(Mapped to localhost to let you attach external GUI tools like DBeaver or DataGrip).
+(Mapped to localhost to allow connections from external GUI tools like DBeaver or DataGrip).

 Data Persistence (Volumes)

 The mysql_data named volume maps strictly to /var/lib/mysql inside the container.
-If you wish to bind the database directly to a physical folder on your host machine to easily backup your databases, change the volume syntax string to:
+If you prefer to bind the database directly to a physical folder on your host machine for easier backups, modify the volume syntax as follows:

 volumes: